 Technological Advances

-Components manufacturers must adapt and evolve constantly to survive.
-If they do not, their competitors will take all their customers.
-They are looking to improve all their components, all of the time.
-As soon as an advance offering a market is found, the new component replaces the old one.
+If manufacturers do not continually innovate, their competitors will eventually take all their customers.
+They must looking to improve all their components, all of the time.
+As soon as an new development offering a competitive advantage in the market is found, the new component replaces the old one.

 Market Demand

 When the real, or forecast demand for a component drops below the level required for profitability the manufacturers will announce it’s end of life.
 It may not be obsolete technologically, but manufacturers cannot afford to waste production capacity and logistics capacity on loss-making components.
+There may still be a significant market demand, but this is not necessarily enough to make the component’s continued production cost effective.

 Manufacturing Constraints